fynks/debrid-services-comparison/README.md

 This project aims to provide accurate and up-to-date information, but the debrid service landscape is dynamic.
 Please keep the following in mind:

 - **Services change frequently**: Pricing, host support, refund policies, and features change often—always check official sites before purchase.
 - **Final cost may vary**: Prices are subject to exchange rates, regional taxes, or payment processing fees.
-Actual charge may differ.
+Actual charges may differ.
 - **Data accuracy**: Data is community-sourced and not guaranteed for accuracy, uptime, or feature availability.
 - **No affiliation**: This project is independent and not affiliated with any listed service.
 - **Use at your own discretion**: Choose and use debrid services at your own discretion; test with short-term plans first.